yukino0113/warframe-FE/README.md

 1. Push to main.
 The workflow .github/workflows/deploy-gh-pages.yml will build and deploy automatically.
 2. In your GitHub repo settings, go to Pages and set Source = GitHub Actions.

-If your repository name changes, update VITE_BASE_PATH accordingly in the workflow.
+No manual updates are needed if the repository name changes; the base path is computed dynamically.

 #### Preventing white-screen regressions on GitHub Pages